 Prepare an Agenda

 Agendas keep the facilitator and team on track and ensure everyone is prepared for the meeting.
 In order for the agenda to be useful it needs to be prepared and sent to the team at least two days prior to the meeting.
 This way the team is aware of materials, reports, and discussion topics in advance.
+Read our blog post on how to write an effective agenda.

 Schedule Frequent Breaks